Carowa27/API_Assignment_ShoppingCart/README.md

 ## description

-The goal is to create a GraphQL API for a shopping cart using NodeJS and Apollo Server.
+The assignment is to create a GraphQL API for a shopping cart using NodeJS and Apollo Server.

 With the API you should be able to send requests for: